jcelaya/hdrmerge/_posts/2014-07-11-user-manual.md

 You can select not to do so, in which case the output image will cover the same area as the least exposed input, to avoid burnt areas of more exposed shots.
 The main reasons for not aligning and/or cropping the images are:

-* Because the alignment algorithm can sometimes fail to detect perfectly aligned images, mostly with highly exposed shots.
+* Because the alignment algorithm may fail due to lack of detail, e.g. with highly exposed shots or out of focus areas.
 * Because the user wants to apply a flat-field correction later.
 RawTherapee only applies this correction to images that have the same dimensions as the flat-field image.

 When you accept a list of input images, the application will show a progress dialog with information of each load step.